jgibbins1990/NFL_GPS_tracking_project/README.md

 I plotted the data for each play using plotly express.
 This allowed me to clearly visually represent the players movements on the field of play and

-In order to reduce the complexity I have limited my analysis to only frames relating to the ball snap, pass_forward, pass_forward + 0.5 seconds (p5 in the notebook) and pass_forward + 1.0 seconds (p10 in the notebook)

-An example play is shown below broken down into those 4 frames highlighted.
+An example play is shown below broken down into the 4 frames highlighted.

 #### Ball Snap - frame 11